hzeller/rpi-gpio-dma-demo/README.md

 In order to use DMA, the DMA controller needs access to the actual memory bus address, as it can't deal with virtual memory (which means as well: it needs to be in physical memory and can't be swapped).
-There are various ways to allocate that memeory and do the mapping, but it looks like a reliable way for version 1 and 2 PIs is to use the `/dev/vcio` interface provided by the Pi kernel; we are using a [mailbox implementation][RPI-mbox] provided in an [raspberrypi/userland][RPI-userland] fft example.
+There are various ways to allocate that memeory and do the mapping, but it looks like a reliable way for all PIs is to use the `/dev/vcio` interface provided by the Pi kernel; we are using a [mailbox implementation][RPI-mbox] provided in an [raspberrypi/userland][RPI-userland] fft example.